Low Shower Head Water Pressure

+The shower head flow restrictor is at the base of the female threads where you connect it to the water line.
 Look inside the end of the shower head where the water line connected to it.
 You should be able to see a small plastic disk.

 Use a very thin pointed piece of metal to get a purchase under one edge of the disk.
 Try to pry the disk out of the shower head.